Oklahoma National Guard: World War One

 The First Oklahoma Infantry was mobilized for service in World War I on March 31, 1917.
 At Camp Bowie, Texas, the First Oklahoma combined with the Seventh Texas Infantry to form the 142d Regiment of the Thirty-sixth Infantry Division.
 The guardsmen arrived in France on July 31, 1918, and in October served around Blanc Mont Ridge and in the Ferme Forest.
 One of the machine gun companies was commanded by Captain Raymond S. McLain, who in World War II would attain the highest combat command position ever to be reached by a National Guardsman.
 This was as commanding general of the XIX U. S. Army Corps.
 The 142nd Regiment was part of the capture of St. Etienne on October 9, 1918.
 They were in reserve when the war ended on November 11, 1918.
 The troops were discharged in July 1919.

 One of the more significant contributions was the origination of the Native American "Code Talkers."
-The 142nd had a company of Indians who spoke 26 languages and dialects.
-Two Indian officers were selected to supervise a communications system staffed by 18 Choctaw.
+The 142nd had a company of Native Americans who spoke 26 languages and dialects.
+Two Native American officers were selected to supervise a communications system staffed by 18 Choctaw.
 The team transmitted messages relating to troop movements and their own tactical plans in their native tongue.
 Soldiers from other tribes, including the Cheyenne, Comanche, Cherokee, Osage and Yankton Sioux also were enlisted to communicate as code talkers.
 Previous to their arrival in France, the Germans had broken every American code used, resulting in the deaths of many Soldiers.
-However, the Germans never broke the Indians' "code," and these Soldiers became affectionately known as "code talkers."
+However, the Germans never broke the Native Americans' "code," and these Soldiers became affectionately known as "code talkers."

 Other Oklahoma units, smaller than regiment, several of which would later be combined to form today's 700th Support Battalion, the element of today's Brigade with the most combat credit, became part of the Rainbow, or 42nd Infantry Division, and conscripts went to the 90th Texas-Oklahoma Infantry Division.
 All three of these divisions saw combat in France.